Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair Division: The Effectiveness of Greedy Policies for Monotone Objectives

 \makeatletter \makeatother

 \begin{theorem} Any agent $i$ with a $p_i$-system constraint, who chooses greedily in the Round-Robin protocol, builds a solution $S_i$ such that $f_i(S_i) \ge {\optm_i}/{(n + p_i)}$. \end{theorem}

 \begin{proof} Let $O_i^-$ be an optimal solution for agent $i$ on the set $M_i$ of items still available after $i-1$ steps, i.e., right before agent $i$ chooses their very first item; by definition, $\optm_i = f_i(O_i^-)$.
 From $i$'s perspective, it makes sense to consider the $k$-th round to last from when they get their $k$-th item until right before they choose their $(k+1)$-th item.
 We rename the items of $M_i$ accordingly as $x_1^i, x_1^{i+1}, \ldots, x_1^{i-1}, x_2^i, \ldots$, i.e., item $x_j^{\ell}$ is the $j$-th item that agent $\ell$ chooses from the moment when agent $i$ is about to start choosing; any items not picked by anyone (due to feasibility constraints) are arbitrarily added to the end of the list.
 Also, let $S_i^{(r)}$ denote the solution of agent $i$ right before item $x_r^i$ is added to it.
 Finally, set $s\vcentcolon= |S_i|$.
-We are going to need the existence of a mapping $\delta: O_i^-\setminus S_i \to S_i$ with ``nice'' properties, as described in the following lemma.
+We are going to need the existence of a mapping $\delta: O_i^-\setminus S_i \to S_i$ with ``nice'' properties, as described in the following lemma for $a = 1$ and $Q_{i1} = O_i^-$; the general form of Lemma \ref{lem:mapping-monotone-general} is needed for the proof of Theorem \ref{thm:greedy_monotone_general_robust}.